capistrano/documentation/documentation/getting-started/before-after/index.markdown

 # or define in block
-before :starting, :ensure_user do
+before :starting do
   #
 end

-after :finishing, :notify do
+after :finishing do
   #
 end
 ```